wjones30309/PowerShellScripts/Scripts/Fix-AzureVault/README.md

 Known issue after migration from ASM to ARM.
 The script below will help to identify VM’s with KeyVault and clean up Vault property on VM.

+## Example

-Workaround: Get list of VM’s with KeyVault attached.
+Get list of VM’s with KeyVault attached.
 The report will include VMName, RG and KeyVault itself.

 ```powershell
 .\Fix-AzureVault.ps1 -Report